idilsulo/nn-driving/README.md

 If it is desired to train our `VO + Synthesized` method, then it is required to first execute the visual odometry component.
 For this, please refer to [here](orb-slam2/README.md).
 This will output the trajectories for each camera position.

+Our Model Predictive Control implementation is adapted from [this](https://github.com/WuStangDan/mpc-course-assignments/) repository.

 ### Model Predictive Control - MPC (Offline mode / without running CARLA Simulator)

 For applying MPC on the collected data in offline mode in order to obtain the final dataset for training, simply use: